BruceEckel/ThinkingInPython/src/DeveloperGuide.rst

 to see the options.

+.. todo:: Rewrite this section for BitBucket & Mercurial; make some project specific diagrams;

 Working with Launchpad and Bazaar
 ===============================================================================

-(Adapted from a posting by Yarko T)
+(Adapted from a posting by Yarko Tymciurak)

 This assumes that you have created a local branch on your private machine where you do work, and keep it merged with the trunk.